aolney/ct-modular-book/docs/11-com-mod-generators.md

 For example, 2:7 is in normal form because $M \ge 2C$, but it is not 1:N, so it is inharmonic.
 An extended table of interesting ratios has been developed by @Truax1977.

-Keyboard tracking with FM requires additional effort relative to AM/RM because the modulation index, $\Delta F/M_f$, depends on the frequency of the modulator.
+Keyboard tracking with FM requires no additional effort relative to AM/RM.
+Even though the modulation index, $\Delta F/M_f$, depends on the frequency of the modulator, if we send the same V/Oct to modulator and carrier, the numerator and denominator of the modulation index will change by the same amount so the modulation index overall will not change.
-Without accounting for this, timbre will change as notes are played across the keyboard.
-Any solution to this problem will proportionally increase $\Delta F$ as $M_f$ increases so that  $\Delta F/M_f$ stays constant.
-One simple approach is to use the V/Oct from the keyboard to control the attenuverter/polarizer affecting the strength of the modulator.
-As long as the calibration of the attenuverter/polarizer doubles the strength of $\Delta F$ for each volt, the shared V/Oct signal will keep the modulation index constant as $M_f$ changes.
+Thus timbre will remain constant across the keyboard using the same approach to keyboard tracking as AM/RM.

 The discussion to this point has focused on basic FM.
 Even basic FM is fairly nuanced and complex, which explains why FM was first properly implemented digitally.